IsaacScript/isaacscript/docs/gotchas.md

 title: Gotchas
 ---

-This page lists several "gotchas" - i.e. things that might be weird about IsaacScript.
+This page lists several "gotchas" or things that might be weird about IsaacScript.

 <br />